 Any property owned as Joint Tenants will mean your partner’s share will pass to you under the Rights of Survivorship.

-If you die without a Will in Scotland and Northern Island, there are variations to the way your Estate is treated when dying Intestate.
-For more information visit:
+If you die without a Will in Scotland and Northern Island, there are variations in the way your Estate is treated when dying Intestate.
+For more information, visit:

 How to Prevent Dying Intestate

 We have explained what dying without a Will means and what happens if you die Intestate in the UK.

 The good news is that it is a problem that is quick, simple and relatively cost-effective to resolve!
 Put simply: write a Will!